Skip to main content

 --settingsLoad settings from JSON file or stringclaude --settings ./settings.json

---disable-slash-commandsDisable all skills for this sessionclaude --disable-slash-commands
+--disable-slash-commandsDisable all skills and commands for this sessionclaude --disable-slash-commands

 Note